PavlidisLab/rdp/docs/migration.md

 Once the update is successful, you should revert the option back to `false` to speed up future restarts.

-Take a look in the sections below for version-specific migration procedures.

 As of 1.3.2, database migrations are automated with Flyway which will run at startup of the application.
 This behaviour can be disabled with the following parameter in `application.properties`: